PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-13 18:29:43
+Last updated: 2024-04-13 18:30:16
-Random Quote: Let's hit a motel, jam in a quickie and get you back to your wedding. - Ted Mosby
+Random Quote: When you do one good deed, it creates a ripple effect.
+One good deed leads to another and another. - Marshall Eriksen